-Fill the molds by alternating about 1 tablespoon of fruit puree and 1 tablespoon of yogurt until the molds are filled to 1/4-inch from the top (this allows for expansion when freezing).
+- Fill the popsicle molds by alternating approximately 1 tablespoon of fruit puree with 1 tablespoon of yogurt.
+Leave about a 1/4-inch space from the top of each mold to allow for expansion during freezing.

-With a skewer, a chopstick, or a knife, gently swirl the yogurt and fruit mixture together to get a marble effect.
+- Using a skewer, chopstick, or knife, gently swirl the yogurt and fruit mixture together to create a beautiful marble effect.

-Top with the lid, insert the popsicle sticks and freeze for 4 hours or overnight until they are fully set.
+- Place the lids on the molds, insert the popsicle sticks, and freeze for at least 4 hours or overnight until they are fully set.

-- To remove the popsicles from the mold, run them under warm water for 30 seconds and then gently pull on the popsicle sticks or place the popsicle mold in a large pot of warm water for 20-30 seconds, then pull gently on each popsicle stick until the pops release.
+- To easily remove the popsicles from the molds, run them under warm water for 30 seconds and gently pull on the popsicle sticks, or place the popsicle mold in a large pot of warm water for 20-30 seconds before gently pulling on each popsicle stick to release them.

-- Storage: once all of the popsicles are removed from the mold, wrap them in parchment paper, place them in a zip-lock bag wrap, and return to the freezer to eat later!
+- Storage: individually wrap them in parchment paper, place them in a zip-lock bag, and return them to the freezer.

-- The recipe makes approximately 10 popsicles, depending on the size and shape of your molds.
+- This recipe yields approximately 10 popsicles, depending on the size and shape of your molds.